Arth - The Destination: Development

 Shaan Shahid revealed in August 2013 to The Times of India that when Mahesh Bhatt called him to remake Arth in Pakistani version, he was excited.
-"The movie will be made in an Urdu version and it's going to a multi level movie with actors from both the countries", he said.
+"The movie will be made in an Urdu version and it's going to a multi-level movie with actors from both the countries", he said.
 Hammad Chaudhry; film distributor and co-producer said, "Arth 2 is a contemporary take on relationships in modern Pakistan but the essence of the original is intact," adding that Bhatt has "also come on board as mentor."
 Co-producer Ali Murtaza said to HIP, "We've packaged the old characters [of original Arth] in a fresh screenplay with a new plot".
 Shahid said to Pakistan Today, "As a writer, for me, it was challenging to take that film out of a condensed art form, add flavour to it and make it into something new".

 Bhatt said to the Dawn newspaper that it was the film he started his career with.
 He commented that Shahid "has complete freedom to reinterpret it however he wishes" and "I am very keen to see" it.
 Shahid too shared, "I offered him money to buy the rights but he said he doesn't want it."
 He told that Bhatt said to him, "Just give me credit and make it a symbol of Indo-Pak friendship."

 An MoU was signed between ARY Films and Riaz Shahid Films on 23 November 2013 for 5 films.
 It also included Arth 2, however, ARY Films withdrew their support.
 Shaan Shahid then clarified later in December 2017 interview with Samaa TV that he believes "such an act limits the scope of the film" that's why he didn't go to media houses.

 Casting

 Humaima Malick's name was also revealed as the film was announced.
-The cast of film was announced in May 2014, it includes Uzma Hassan.
-Earlier Humayun Saeed was cast, but due to ARY Films left, Mohib Mirza replaced him later in December 2015.
+The cast of the film was announced in May 2014, it includes Uzma Hassan.
+Earlier Humayun Saeed was cast, but due to ARY Films, left.
+Mohib Mirza replaced him later in December 2015.

 In an interview to Samaa TV, Malick told that when Arth 2 was offered to her, she was busy in "Raja Natwarlal and Dekh Magar Pyaar Say".
 She said that the director told her, "this character was written for me" and "said that if I didn't do it, he will not do it."
 Mirza told that as the "director had his own vision and nuances set for the character," so he tried to "conceive and portray an already established role" and delivered in his own blended way.